ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-09-28-Vancouver_transit2.md

 # Transit duration and destination

 The census also tells us about people's transit destinations, and the average commuting time of different DAs.
 In the Greater Vancouver Area, the average medium commute duration across CSDs is about 30.2 minutes.
-As shown in the following map, people living in DAs in the west part of the metropolitan area spend relatively less time commuting, whereas people living in areas in the east, including Burnaby, Coquitlam and Surrey spend longer time in commute.
+As shown in the following map, people living in DAs in the west half of the metropolitan area spend relatively less time commuting, whereas people living in areas in the east, including Burnaby, Coquitlam and Surrey spend longer time in commute.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit2/plots/DA_commute_duration.png" alt="Map: DA commute duration">